What is pathology?

 The range of microbiology testing conducted at ACT Pathology includes:

-- bacteriology- the isolation and identification of bacterial pathogens;
+- bacteriology- the isolation and rapid identification of bacterial pathogens;

 - mycology- the isolation and identification of dermatophytes relating to fungal infections;